Typographic Poster Series.

 Typography Experimentation.

-Six sans-serif typefaces were tested below to identify which most effectively evokes a robotic and sterile appearance.
-Serif typefaces weren’t considered because they tend to appear more traditional and comforting at times, which doesn’t suit my purpose.
+Sans-serif typefaces were tested below to identify which most effectively evokes a robotic and sterile appearance.
+Serif typefaces weren’t considered because they tend to appear more traditional and comforting, which doesn’t suit the themes explored by the poets.
+The typeface chosen was Helvetica Neue due to its' clean, non-distracting letterforms.

 Digital Ideation Process.

-While I aimed to keep a consistent design framework across all the posters for a unified look, I also believed that each needed its own unique touch.
-It was important to give each poster a distinct color palette that reflects the ideas and themes conveyed by the respective poet.
+While the main goal was to keep a consistent design framework across all the posters, it was also important that each one had its own unique touch.
+So, each poster was given a distinct color palette that reflects the ideas and themes conveyed by the respective poet.

-To me, the work of T.S.
+The work of T.S.
 Eliot often evokes imagery that feels more industrial or "procedural."
-I associate this type of imagery with the color orange, as it is commonly used in construction and mechanized equipment.
+I associate this type of imagery with the colors orange, yellow, and dark gray.
+These colors are commonly used in construction and mechanized equipment.

 Andrea Abi-Karam's poetry is unfiltered and pushes boundaries.
-Their exploration of queerness and gender inspired me to incorporate shades of blue and pink into their work, reflecting these themes.
+Their exploration of queerness and gender inspired me to incorporate shades of blue and magenta into their work, reflecting these expressive themes.

 Final Poster Series.